chong601/rpm-package-explorer/README.md

 - offset the cloud hosting costs (those ain't cheap!)
 - do more open-source projects that would help other people

-OR if you have decent Python skills ~~and don't mind reading spaghetti my spaghetti code~~, feel free to fork this project, add the feature that would be nice to have and make a pull request.
+OR if you have decent Python skills ~~and don't mind reading my spaghetti code~~, feel free to fork this project, add the feature that would be nice to have and make a pull request.

 # License
 rpm-package-explorer is released under the MIT License.
 Refer to [LICENSE](./LICENSE) file for the full license text.